History

 Term 2:

-Change over Time; Medieval Castles; King John and the Magna Carta, Medieval Muslim Science and Migration
+Change over Time; Medieval Castles; King John and the Magna Carta, The Black Death and Peasants Revolt

 Term 3:

-Empathy and Alterity; Medieval Life; The Black Death; The Peasants Revolt; The Crusades
+Empathy and Alterity; The Black Death; The Peasants Revolt; Medieval Women and Migration to Medieval England.

 Term 1: